PV carports for companies

 Example of reference project: Solar carport for a food chain in Croatia

-In Zagreb SENS installed over 750 modules on 1,300 square metres of car parking canopies.
+In Zagreb SENS installed over 750 modules on 1,300 square metres of car parking canopies in 2019.
 The particular carport type here is rather special because it incorporates ten decentralised frequency converters behind a cover in the supporting columns.
 The adjacent supermarket benefits from the solar carports, which can cover around 20% of the shop’s daily electricity requirement.
 The PV system has a total capacity of around 208 kWp, which can save approximately 2,235 tonnes of CO2 per year.